This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Hazy Hilo

-Even paradise has its reminders or our fragility.
+Even paradise has reminders of our fragility.

 ANOTHER DAY IN HILO